aiidateam/aiida-website/docs/news/posts/2025-11-07-human-in-the-loop.md

 ## Self-Pausing a Workflow

-The simplest way to get a human “in the loop” is to pause a workflow, and then manually replay it once you're ready to continue.
+The simplest way to get a human "in the loop" is to pause a workflow, and then manually replay it once you're ready to continue.

 For example, a workflow can be designed to pause if a remote node fails.
 After the issue is fixed you can simply run: